Select Page

 1. Preparing for the Oxford PAT

-Students applying for physics-related majors at Oxford must take the PAT exam.
+Students applying for physics-related courses at Oxford must take the PAT exam.
 Before 2019, the PAT score was not only a crucial basis for issuing interview invitations but also an important reference for conditional offers.

 Since 2019, the PAT score combined with the weighted cGCSE scores to form the R-score.
 The likelihood of receiving an interview invitation largely depends on the R-score.
 Due to the pandemic, the 2021 PAT score significantly impacted the chances of progressing to the interview stage.
 After the interview, the student’s PAT score and weighted interview score are combined to form the C-score, which is one of the important factors affecting admission.
 Oxford officials point out that typically students who are ranked in the top 100 by C-score are admitted.
 According to the PAT report given by Oxford officials at the end of 2022, Oxford hopes to continue using the R-score as a basis for pre-interview screening of candidates.
 If all goes as expected, the R-score will be an important basis for whether applicants for entry in 2024 will receive an interview invitation.